Chatanga/Girinoscope/README.md

 This one is not a bug, but simply a limitation of the application which doesn’t detect when a serial port is added (or removed).
 When you plug something like a USB to serial adapter (eg. an Arduino board), you also need to restart the application to use it.

-**Web links are not working in the dialogs.**

-It’s a known problem with the Snap version regarding how the JDK try to launch a browser.
-I know there is a workaround, but I didn’t figured it exactly.